strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 The `lastTransitionTime` field provides the timestamp of the latest auto-rebalancing state update.
 The `error` field provides a message if a previous auto-rebalancing failed.
 The `modes` field lists the enabled rebalancing modes, as defined through the `spec.cruiseControl.autoRebalance.mode` field, with the corresponding `brokers` list containing the brokers' IDs that are part of the scaling (up/down) actions to be useful across reconciliations.
+The `modes` field is used to store a list of brokers' IDs that were part of the scaling (up/down) action that triggered an auto-rebalance to be used by the operator across reconciliations.
+For each enabled rebalancing mode, as defined through the `spec.cruiseControl.autoRebalance.mode` field, it contains either:

+* the brokers' IDs relevant to the current ongoing auto-rebalance, or
+* the brokers' IDs relevant to a queued auto-rebalance (if a previous auto-rebalance is still in progress)

 The brokers being added/removed are provided by the `KafkaClusterCreator` and stored within the `KafkaAssemblyOperator` for later use in the auto-rebalancing.

 ### Auto-rebalancing execution